Pixel data real time processing as a next step for HL-LHC upgrades and beyond: Track Isolation based on the Pixel Detector Only Information

 Pixel track segments combining two pixel clusters within this cone are formed.
-Their intercept with the z-beam axis, defines the corresponding $z'$ value (Fig.~\ref{fig:cone}).\\ The $z'$ value is compared to the z-vertex ($z_{\textrm{ vtx}}$) as defined above. $\Delta z$ defined as the distance along the z-axis between the track segment joining these two pixel clusters and the $z_{\textrm{ vtx}}$ from the leading electron, which must satisfy~\ref{eq:ZdistDefine}.
+Their intercept with the z-beam axis, defines the corresponding $z'$ value (Fig.~\ref{fig:cone}).\\ The $z'$ value is compared to the z-vertex ($z_{\textrm{ vtx}}$) as defined above. $\Delta z$ defined as the distance along the z-axis between the track segment joining these two pixel clusters and the $z_{\textrm{ vtx}}$ from the leading electron, which must satisfy Equation~\ref{eq:ZdistDefine}.

-If ~\ref{eq:ZdistDefine} is not satisfied the corresponding two pixel clusters combination is disregarded.
+If Equation~\ref{eq:ZdistDefine} is not satisfied the combination of corresponding two pixel clusters is disregarded.

 In the considered pixel design, four possible combinations of layers or disks have to be taken into account.
-As an example, the possible combinations of two pixel clusters from different pixel barrel layers for measuring $\Delta z$ are shown in Table~\ref{tab:dz-combi}, for the detector region defined by $|\eta| <$ 0.8.
+For example, the possible combinations of two pixel clusters from different pixel barrel layers for measuring $\Delta z$ are shown in Table~\ref{tab:dz-combi}, for the detector region defined by $|\eta| <$ 0.8.